zachdwight/LLM_Training_Prep_3Step/README.md

 This repository provides a two-stage Python pipeline to help you create a high-quality dataset for fine-tuning a Large Language Model (LLM) on the content of a PDF textbook, our example being molecular diagnostics.
 This approach leverages a local, smaller LLM for initial suggestions and a more powerful LLM (via API or a larger local model) for refining those suggestions into a structured, fine-tuning-ready format.

-Please note, Google Gemini & OpneAI were used to organize / rewrite code and documenation for better understanding (hopefully no mismatches in file names, etc).
+Please note, Google Gemini & OpenAI were used to organize / rewrite some of my code and documention for better understanding (hopefully no mismatches in file names, etc).

 ---